With CRM-to-GA integration, you’ll be able to use the advanced Google Analytics reports with revenue data (e.g. multi-channel attribution reports).

 Only when Probability becomes 100%, GA Connector sends Potential Amount to Google Analytics.

-So unfortunately, GA Connector doesn’t support Ecommerce Reports right now.
+As a result, GA Connector doesn’t fully support GA4 Ecommerce Reports at this time.

 There are a few reasons GA Connector fields may not appear in Zoho CRM layout.
 Here is how you can troubleshoot this: